PythWare/Aldnoah-Engine/README.md

 <img width="1014" height="825" alt="a1" src="https://github.com/user-attachments/assets/356d44f0-fcc2-41c7-8dc2-280602629479" />

+# What is needed

+Python 3 installed, this is a dependency free tool suite so you just need Python installed to run the scripts.

+I highly recommend backing up your game files before using Aldnoah Engine.

+If you want to make audio mods (replacing/adding new audio such as voiced audio, sounds, music, etc) you will need kvs2ogg which is in the Musou Warriors discord server within the resources-and-other channel.
+That is a tool that can convert kvs files to wav, mp3, and ogg and converting back to KVS.

+Noesis and specifically Joschuka's noesis files (https://github.com/Joschuka/Project-G1M) are needed if you want to view/convert G1M/G1T files.
+It's important to know the G1M/G1T formats have changed over the years across games so porting G1M/G1T files from other Koei Tecmo games may require some additional legwork. eArmada8 made a G1M tool for gust games that also works for other Koei Tecmo games so you may want to view it as well https://github.com/eArmada8/gust_stuff.

+# How to use Aldnoah Engine

+Launch the GUI via main.pyw (it just creates a Tk root and starts Core_Tools).
+You can double click it or run through cmd but i'd just double click the file.

 # Supported games (currently only PC games)

 Dynasty Warriors 7 XL, Dynasty Warriors 8 XL, Dynasty Warriors 8 Empires, Warriors Orochi 3, Bladestorm Nightmare, and Warriors All Stars.